-- F.1.a.1.
-An acceptable internal medicine residency is a minimum 104week intensive postgraduate clinical training program under the supervision of at least two Diplomates of the ACVIM. - F.1.a.2.
-The residency must be preceded by a minimum 12-month rotating internship in medicine and surgery or equivalent broad-based clinical experience. - F.1.a.3.
+F.1.a.1.
+An acceptable internal medicine residency is a minimum 104week intensive postgraduate clinical training program under the supervision of at least two Diplomates of the ACVIM, or at least one Diplomate of the ACVIM and at least one Diplomate of the European College of Veterinary Internal Medicine - Companion Animal.

+F.1.a.2.
+The residency must be preceded by a minimum 12-month rotating internship in medicine and surgery or equivalent broad-based clinical experience.

+F.1.a.3.
 The internal medicine residency must take place at a specialty clinical facility where the resident will provide primary patient care appropriate to his/her level of training and manage cases in all facets of veterinary internal medicine, utilizing clinical pathology, pathology, radiology, ultrasonography, and endoscopy.

-- F.1.a.4.
-If a particular training program cannot provide adequate personnel or facilities to fulfill these requirements, the resident must make special arrangements at other facilities to fulfill any deficiencies. - F.1.a.5.
+F.1.a.4.
+If a particular training program cannot provide adequate personnel or facilities to fulfill these requirements, the resident must make special arrangements at other facilities to fulfill any deficiencies.

+F.1.a.5.
 It is possible to achieve certification in the Specialty of Internal Medicine in an alternative residency training program, but all of the training requirements must be satisfied.
-The only allowable differences are that the training may occur at more than one facility and the training may occur in noncontiguous blocks of time over an extended time period (see F.1.b.2-F.1.b.5).
+The only allowable differences are that the training may occur at more than one facility and the training may occur in non-contiguous blocks of time over an extended time period (see F.1.b.2-F.1.b.5).
 Alternative residency training programs must be submitted in advance to the Internal Medicine Residency Training Committee for approval.
 A candidate and his/her Supervising Diplomate will be responsible for documenting that the training has occurred as specified.